LinK3D: Linear Keypoints Representation for 3D LiDAR Point Cloud: Experiments

-\textbf{Analysis.} From \cref{tab:descriptiveness}, we can see that our method achieves significant improvement in $inliers \%$ on most scenes and get more inliers on each scene than SOTA methods.
-On the rural scene with fewer features, our method still yield reliable matches.
-On the challenging forest scene, even though the 3D features are inconspicuous and have bad effect on $inliers \%$ of our method, the number of inliers generated by our method is still considerable.
-Although state-of-the-art methods achieved comparable results on point clouds collected from 64-ray LiDAR, on the point clouds collected from 16-ray LiDAR, due to the sparser points collected from 16-ray LiDAR (the sparsity can be seen from \cref{fig6}d), the number of inliers for most these methods are zero and these methods maybe unreliable on the point clouds collected from 16-ray LiDAR.
-Overall, the above mentioned merits of matching performances using our LinK3D can be attributed to three aspects: (1) Our method takes the particularity of natural scenes into account and makes full use of the more robust aggregation information.
-(2) Our method takes both the local and neighbor constraint information into account.
-Specifically, it not only utilizes the local smoothness, but also the relative positions between keypoints.
-(3) LinK3D descriptor possess insensitivity to the changes of nearest keypoints, which makes it robust against outliers and generates a large number of correct matches.
+From \cref{tab:II} and \cref{tab:III}, we can see that our method obtains more inliers on each scene than comparison methods.
+On the challenging forest scene, even though the edge features are unobvious and have a bad effect on the $inliers \%$ of our method, the number of inliers generated by LinK3D is still considerable.
+On the challenging dynamic scene, the highly dynamic carrier has a bad effect on our method, which reduces the $inlier \%$ for our method.
+It is noted that our method can effectively match the two scans with a large pose transformation (reverse direction loop), which can be seen in \cref{fig6}(d).
+Moreover, although the comparison methods achieve comparable results on the point clouds collected from 64-beam LiDAR, due to the sparser points collected from 32-beam and 16-beam LiDAR (the sparsity can be seen from \cref{fig6}(f)(g)(h)) on the M2DGR and Steven VLP16 datasets, the number of inliers for most comparison methods is zero, and they may be unreliable on the point clouds generated by 32-beam and 16-beam LiDAR.

-\subsection{Real-time Performance Evaluation}
+\subsection{Real-Time Performance Evaluation}